PDF reports and automated reporting

 #3B82F6)

-Cover Layout: Choose from three professional cover designs:
+Cover Layout: Choose from three cover designs:

 - Corporate - Traditional business style with centered content